Our MPA curriculum, alumni, and beyond the classroom!

 Closely tied to the work of government are nonprofit organizations, many of which deliver government services on the behalf of the public through government contracts and grants or meet the needs of the public that government can or does not to deliver in a wide range of areas from social services to the arts.
 In New York State, nonprofits deliver many of New York's social services and, therefore, work closely with local and state government.
 Nonprofit managers, whether they receive funding from governments, own resources, or private donors and foundations, must be conversant in fundraising and resource development, program management, managing and recruiting volunteers and their staff, financial oversight, advocacy, and community engagement.
 Nonprofit managers, like their public counterparts, manage their organizations in the public interest, not for the "bottom line."

-At Buffalo State we train current and future public and nonprofit managers through courses in budgeting, human resource management, strategic planning, leadership, research methods, data analysis, program evaluation, organizational structure, and policy analysis.
+At Buffalo State we train current and future public and nonprofit managers through courses in budgeting, accounting, human resource management, strategic planning, leadership, research methods, data analysis, program evaluation, organizational structure, and policy analysis.

 ARE THERE JOBS?